DIY Herb Pots For Your Kitchen

 Cut the Napkin

 Carefully separate the layers of the paper napkin and cut a piece (or pieces) to cover the pot.
-If you want, you can cut out pieces of the napkin design to cover the surface of the pot.
+You can also cut out pieces of the napkin design to cover the surface of the pot.

 Apply the Decoupage Glue

-Using a brush, apply a thin, even layer of decoupage glue (Mod Podge) to the surface of the pot.
-I always water down the mod podge to thin the glue a bit.
+Using a brush, apply a thin, even layer of decoupage glue (Mod Podge) to the pot’s surface.
+I always water down the Mod Podge to thin the glue a bit.

 Attach the Napkin

 Gently place the cut napkin onto the glued surface of the pot.
-Smooth out any wrinkles or air bubbles using your fingers or a soft brush.
-If you accidentally tear the napkin while adding the mod podge, just tear a small piece of the napkin to patch the hole!
+Smooth any wrinkles or air bubbles using your fingers or a soft brush.
+If you accidentally tear the napkin while adding the Mod Podge, tear a small piece to patch the hole!

 Seal the Design

-Allow the pot to dry completely, following the instructions on the mod podge bottle.
+Follow the Mod Podge bottle instructions to allow the pot to dry completely.
 Once dry, the pot is ready for planting your chosen herbs.

 Growing herbs in a decorated terracotta pot brings the beauty of nature and the delight of fresh flavors right into your kitchen.
-By carefully selecting suitable herbs and utilizing the advantages of terracotta pots, you can create a thriving herb garden.
+You can create a thriving herb garden by carefully selecting suitable herbs and utilizing the advantages of terracotta pots.

 I can’t wait to add the leftover living herbs I buy at the grocery store to my herb pot.
 I never know what to do with them!